moonr3ader/studyhub/README.md

 # gamemaker - studyhub
 # 📚 StudyHub – Learning Resources Manager
 StudyHub is a beginner-friendly project designed to practice **JavaScript fundamentals** and **React concepts** in a structured, weekly approach.
 By the end of 4 weeks, you will build a functional app where users can **search, organize, and track learning resources**.

+But before begining this project, it requires a basic level of understanding in JS concepts, the week 1 of this is more to revising the basics and implementing it in the development.

 ---